- Brian Smith

 "I'm not afraid of anything," Jay says, adding that Indian conflicts between Hindu and Islam religions taught him a kind of fearlessness.
 "I grew up in India.
 I had a side business in an all-Muslim neighborhood.
 We don't scare."

 Twenty minutes later a woman of about 35 steps up the register.
-Her eyes are puffy, hair's unkempt, and she's obviously in an ugly mood.
+Her eyes are puffy, hair's unkempt, an ugly mood surrounds her.
 Before any words are spoken, Jay slides a pack of Camel Crush regulars out of it slot from behind the register and places it on the counter.
 He knows her brand, and he rings it up.
 He knows a lot about this woman.

 "Why are you crying?"
 Jay asks.